-A non-profit group that does not qualify for a gaming licence as a charity or religious group may be eligible for a licence to conduct a small raffle with a total ticket value of \$5,000.00 or less.
+A non-profit group that does not qualify for a gaming licence as a charity or religious group may be eligible for a licence to conduct a small raffle with a total ticket value of \$5,000 or less.

-- The authority for this type of licence is derived from Section 207(1)(d) of the Criminal Code.
-Groups licensed under this section are not eligible for any other type of gaming licence. - The applicant group is not required to be incorporated, but must be nonprofit and have an elected executive. - All proceeds must be spent according to the Commission's guidelines 3. regarding use of gaming proceeds. - The small raffle must be structured as follows: - a) the total ticket value must be \$5,000.00 or less; - b) the ticket price cannot exceed \$2.00; - retail value of a prize cannot exceed \$500.00: - ticket sales and draw must occur at a public place of amusement.
-This is defined as a building, hall, pavilion, place, premises, room, tent or structure where an amusement takes place; and - the raffle must meet all other requirements of Raffle Terms & Conditions, Total Ticket Value \$10,000.00 and Less and the group must submit a financial summary.
+- 1. The authority for this type of licence is derived from Section 207(1)(d) of the Criminal Code.
+Groups licensed under this section are not eligible for any other type of gaming licence. - 2.
+The applicant group is not required to be incorporated, but must be non-profit and have an elected executive. - 3.
+All proceeds must be spent according to the Commission's guidelines regarding use of gaming proceeds. - The small raffle must be structured as follows: - a) the total ticket value must be \$5,000 or less; - b) the ticket price cannot exceed \$2; - c) retail value of a prize cannot exceed \$500; - ticket sales and draw must occur at a public place of amusement.
+This is defined as a building, hall, pavilion, place, premises, room, tent or structure where an amusement takes place; and - e) the raffle must meet all other requirements of Raffle Terms & Conditions, Total Ticket Value \$20,000 and Less and the group must submit a financial summary.

-The Regulatory Division shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, terms and conditions of licence and Board policies.
+1. AGLC shall examine the group's application and supporting documents to ensure compliance with above policy, above standards, the policy and standards of Section 2.1 - Basic Eligibility, Terms and Conditions of licence and Board policies.